stanford-crfm/levanter/docs/Getting-Started-TPU-VM.md

 With this configuration (unless `trainer.load_checkpoint` is false), Levanter will automatically try to load the latest checkpoint if it exists.

+Tokenizers and configuration files are loaded via `fsspec` which supports remote filesystems , so you can also copy your tokenizer or config file to GCS and use a `gs://` path to access it.

 ## Common Issues
 ### (CRFM) Permission denied on `/files`